Education in Albania: Contemporary

 In the late 1990s, many schools were rebuilt or reconstructed to improve learning conditions through the Soros Open Society Foundations.
 Most of the improvements have happened in the larger cities, such as the capital Tirana.
 The latter suffers from vast overcrowding of classrooms, resulting in 2 daytime teaching shifts, while heating during the winter is a major problem.
 The old communist propaganda has been taken out of all school curricula and more emphasis has been put on mathematics, sciences and humanities.
 The school week was shortened from 6 to a 5-day week.
 Some of the wealthier schools have begun introducing computers, but many schools still lack basic supplies for laboratory classes.

 Meanwhile, private, non-public institutions across all levels have opened up with improved teaching material, staff, and added extra curricular activities but expensive fees.
 Similar changes have also taken place in the post-secondary level.
 A number of private universities have been established in different cities of Albania, offering students possibilities of studying in different branches.
 E-learning programs have begun to be introduced, offering students the possibility of following online courses.
 However, some post-secondary private institutions have become known as simply "diploma factories", as was the case with the granting of a controversial university diploma to the son of famous Italian politician Umberto Bossi.
 As a result, the Albanian government has closed a dozen of such institutions in an attempt to clamp down on the phenomenon.

 Between 2009 and 2013, the textbook industry was deregulated in an effort to make textbooks more affordable thus offering a wider choice to students and instructors.
 However, the sector became vulnerable to favouritism and the Albanian education system experienced a decline in quality.
 It became flooded with texts written by writers without credible credentials resulting in mediocre texts with dubious content.
 One of them featured a story about mixing chalk with water and drinking it to become ill and skip classes.
 A physics textbook required students to find the colour of a bear, which was chasing a human up a tree.
 Other texts made explicit use of profanity.

 Since 2013, the above texts were banned and more reputable ones from Pearson and Oxford were introduced in an effort to harmonise the Albanian education system with the EU.
-In addition, students between grades 1 to 5 are provided with free textbooks.
+In addition, students between years 1 to 5 are provided with free textbooks.

 In the winter of 2018-19, student protests took place in Tirana to demand better education infrastructure, slash tuition fees, and denounce favouritism, corruption, and sexual favours among teaching staff.
 The government accepted the demands, and student dorms at Student City in Tirana are being reconstructed as part of the University Pact between the government and public academic institutions in Albania.

 In recent years, foreign students mainly from Southern Italy are getting enrolled in Italian-affiliated universities in Tirana in the hope of better preparing for entrance exams in Italy's universities.